SymfonyCasts/symfony5/sfcasts/ep4-relations/complex-many-to-many.md

-# Complex Many To Many

-Coming soon...
+# ManyToMany... with Extra Fields on the Join Table?

-Okay.
-So a many to many relationship is unique in doctrine because doctrine and creates and handles the `question_tag`, join table for us.
+The `ManyToMany` relationship is unique in Doctrine because *Doctrine* actually creates & manages a table - the join table - for us.
+This is the *only* time in Doctrine where we have a table... but not corresponding entity class.

-But what we wanted to add more columns to this table, like a `tagged_at` DateTime column.
-Excellent question.
-And the answer is that's not possible.
-I'm serious, but it's by design.
-As soon as you need even one extra column on this table on this joint table, you need to stop using a many to many relationship.
-Instead, you need to create an actual `QuestionTag` entity manually and relate it to the `Question` and `Tag` entities.
-Well, let's try this.
-I'll admit it's actually easier to do this from the beginning than to try to refactor a many to many relationship into that.
-So before you create a many-to-many relationship, try to think if you might need extra comms in the future.
-And if you do start with the solution that we're going to use anyways, I'm actually going to back up and in the `Question` entity, I'm going to remove everything related to ags.
-So the property, the line, the constructor and the getter, et cetera, fits inside of the `Tag` and see I'm going to do the same thing for questions.
-So I'm going to remove E get her and set her methods and a top or move the property and we can delete the entire constructor.
-So we've we saw the question entity.
-We saw a tag, unstable.
-They are no longer related at all.
+But what if we needed to add more *columns* to this table?
+Like a `tagged_at` `DateTime` column?
+Excellent question!
+And the answer is... that's not possible!
+I'm serious!
+But, it's by design.
+As soon as you need even *one* extra column on this join table, you need to *stop* using a `ManyToMany` relationship.
+Instead, you need to create an *entity* for the join table and relate that entity manually to `Question` and `Tag`.

+Let's see what this looks like. but, it's actually easier to do this from the beginning than to try to refactor a `ManyToMany` relationship *into* this new situation.
+So before you create a `ManyToMany`, try to think if you might need extra columns in the future.
+And if you *will* need them, *start* with the solution that we're about to see.

+## Undoing the ManyToMany

+To start, I'm actually going to hit the rewind button on our code and *remove* the `ManyToMany`.
+In `Question`, delete everything related to tags.
+So, the property, the constructor and the getter and setter methods.

+Inside of `Tag`, do the same thing for questions: delete the methods and, on top, the delete property and the entire constructor.

+So we *still* have a `Question` entity and a `Tag` entity... but they're no longer related at *all*.

+## Generating the Join Entity

-Okay.
-Now we're going to sort of put that relationship back, but would they enjoy where they new entity in between them?
+*Now* we're going to put this relationship *back*, but with a new entity that represents the join table.
+Find your terminal and run:

-So spend over your terminal Aaron's

 ```terminal
 symfony console make:entity
 ```

-let's call this an
+Let's call this entity `QuestionTag`, but if there's a more descriptive name for your situation, use that.
+This entity will have at *least* two properties for the relation to `Question` and the relation to `Tag`.

-entity `QuestionTag`, and it's going to have at least two properties.
-We need a `question` property.
-This is going to be a many to one relationship over to Question, but I'll ask you to have `relations` so we can go to the wizard.
-This would relate to the `Question` entity, and we want a `ManyToOne` relationship.
-Each question tag relates to one question.
-Each question, have many question tag objects.
-So I'll say `ManyToOne` is the property allowed to be nullable?
-No. And then do we want to add a new property question?
-So we can say questionnaire or get `questionTags` that might actually be handy.
-So I'll say yes.
-And we'll call that property question tags and I'll say no to orphan removal.
+Start with the `question` property... and use the `relation` type to trigger the wizard.
+This will relate to the `Question` entity... and it's going to be a `ManyToOne`: each `QuestionTag` relates to one `Question` and each `Question` could have many `QuestionTag` objects.

+Is the property allowed to be nullable?
+No... and then do we want to add a new property to `Question` so we can say `$uquestion->getQuestionTags()`?
+That *probably* will be handy, so say yes.
+Call that property `$questionTags`.
+Finally, say "no" to orphan removal.

 Cool.
-The other property we're definitely going to need is a `tag` property.

-And this will definitely be a `ManyToOne`.
-That's just how this works and able to relate it to the `Tag` and state.
-Um, I'll say no for nullable in this case, I'm actually going to say no to the, uh, mapping the other side, I'm doing this in part just so you can see what differences makes.
-But I think also having a tag object and saying, get question tags is maybe not going to be convenient.
-So I'm going to say no. And perfect.
-That's the minimum amount that we need on that new `QuestionTag` entity.
-We need a many to one relationship to question and a many to one relationship to tech.
-Now we can start adding whatever other fields we want.
-So I'll add a `taggedAt`, and I'll make this be a `datetime_immutable` property that can't be known in the database and perfect.
-I'll hit enter a one more time to stop there.
-All right, let's go check out this new class.
-So `src/Entity/QuestionTag`.
-It looks for us beautifully boring.
-There's a `question` property that's many to one, a `Question`, a `tag` company that's many to one to `Tag` and a tag at any tag that property.
+The other property - the `tag` property - will be exactly the same: a `ManyToOne`, related to `Tag`, say "no" for nullable and, in this case, I'm going to say "no" to generating the *other* side of the relationship.
+I'm doing this mostly so we can see an example of a relationship where only *one* side is mapped.
+But we also aren't going to need that shortcut method for what we're building.
+So say "no".

+And... perfect!
+That is the *minimum* that we need on the new `QuestionTag`
+entity: we need a `ManyToOne` relationship to `Question` and a `ManyToOne` relationship to `Tag`.
+So *now* we can start adding whatever *other* fields we want.
+I'll add a `taggedAt`... and make this a `datetime_immutable` property that can't be null in the database.
+Hit enter a one more time to stop the command.

+Ok!
+Let's go check out the new class: `src/Entity/QuestionTag.php`.
+It looks... beautifully boring!
+It has a `question` property that's a `ManyToOne` to `Question`, a `tag` property that's a `ManyToOne` to `Tag` and a `taggedAt` date property.

-And of course inside the `Question` entity by scroll all the way up, because we mapped the other side.
-It has a one to many to `QuestionTag` back in `QuestionTag` before where you do the migration, let's give our `$taggedAt` a default value.
-So I'll, I'll create a `__construct()` method.
-And we can just say `$this->taggedAt = new \DateTimeImmutable()` which will default to right now.
-Perfect.
-Okay.
-So we just made some change our database.
-So let's run the Mo let's execute migration,
+Inside `Question`... scroll all the way up.
+Because we decided to map *this* side of the relationships as well, this has a `OneToMany` relationship to the join entity.

+Back in `QuestionTag`, before we generate the migration, let's give our `$taggedAt` a default value.
+Create a `public function __construct()` and, inside, `$this->taggedAt = new \DateTimeImmutable()` which will default to "now".

+## How this Looks Different / the Same in the Database

+Ok - migration time!
+At your terminal, make it:

 ```terminal
 symfony console make:migration
 ```

-and then go check that new migration out.
-Cause this is really cool.
-If you look down here, it looks like there's a lot of queries, but look closely.
+And then go open up the new file... cause this is really cool!
+It *looks* like there are a lot of queries to change from the old ManyToMany structure to our *new* structure.

-All it's doing is altering the question, tag tables.
-So we already had a question tag table, so we don't need to drop it and create a new one.
-All we need to do is tweak it and you can see it drops to foreign key constraints.
-It's actually a dropping the `question_id` and a `tag_id` foreign key constraint off the old table, but then it actually just adds them back down here.
-So these first two lines basically drop foreign key.
-And these last two lines basically re it.
-So they're kind of doing nothing.
-The only real thing that's happening inside of here is altered table.
+But look closely: all it's *really* doing is altering the `question_tag` table.
+So we *already* had a `question_tag` table thanks to the `ManyToMany`.
+So we don't need to drop that table and create a new one: all the migration needs todo is *tweak* it.
+It drops the `question_id` and `tag_id` foreign key constraint from the table... but then adds them back down here.
+So the first two lines and last two lines cancel each other out.
-Question tag is it adds a true `id` auto increment column, and it adds are `taggedAt` so yeah, they had the exact effect that we wanted by creating this new question, tag entity and giving it a many to one relationship to the two other entities.
-We basically recreated the exact same database structure, a many-to-many relationship.
-It's really just a shortcut to doing this setup.

-All right.
-So let's try running that migration
+This means that the only *real* thing that happens is `ALTER TABLE question_tag` to add a true `id` autoincrement column, and the `tagged_at` column.
+Yup, we just did a *massive* refactoring of our entity code: replacing the `ManyToMany` with a new entity and two new relationships.
+But in the database... we have almost the exact same structure!
+In reality, a `ManyToMany` relationship is just a shortcut to the more complex setup that we just finished.

+So now that we understand that, from the database's perspective, not much is changing, let's run the migration to make those tweaks:

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

-We riots, oh, it fails
+And... it fails!
+Rut roo.
+Next: let's find out why this migration failed.
+And, more importantly, how we can fix it and safely test is so that we know the migration will *not* fail when we deploy to production.